fishcus/KAP-manual/en/integration/BI.en.md

 ## Connect with BI Tools

-This chapter will introduce several drivers supported by KAP and how to integrate KAP with 3rd party BI tools.
+This chapter will introduce several drivers supported by Kyligence Enterprise and how to integrate Kyligence Enterprise with 3rd party BI tools.